maufdez/ProtoGraph/README.md

 Each link must have a *type* which is also a keyword parameter, a *from-node* and a *to-node*, which cannot be the same node.
 Links can also have a property list with the same characteristics as the properties for a node.

+## Most recent changes:

+I just recently did some changes to enhance filtering based on link information such as link type or it's properties.

 ## Expected functionality:

 The user should be able to find particular nodes, based on *label* and/or *properties*, and move to or from those nodes trough links to find other nodes related to it, this relation (*type*) and the properties of it can also be part of the query, and any property from nodes and links, the node labels and link type should be easily extractable for use as the query results.